Company Registration in Singapore Company Registration in Singapore

 Private Limited Company (Pte Ltd)

 A private limited company (Pte Ltd) is a separate legal entity from its shareholders, which means that the shareholders are not personally liable for the debts and obligations of the company.
-It is the most common type of business structure for startups and small to medium-sized enterprises (SMEs) in Singapore.
+It is the most common type of business structures for startups and small to medium-sized enterprises (SMEs) in Singapore.

 Advantages: